Greenworks Pro 60V Battery-Powered 16-Inch Chainsaw Review

 Greenworks 60V Chainsaw CS60L212

-By the time we had all of the debris piled up, no one had even bothered to crank up a gas saw.
+By the time we piled up all of the debris, no one had even bothered to crank up a gas saw.

 Runtime

 So I’m a really bad person and didn’t actually count the number of cuts we made.
 It’s a tough metric to quantify, anyway.
-You have the diameters of the cuts, the species of the tree, temperature… you get the idea.
+You have the cuts’ diameters, the tree species, temperature… you get the idea.

-What I can tell you is that we took down several main oak branches in the 12-inch range with a 5.0Ah battery.
-Once on the ground, we cut the bigger parts into ~18-inch sections and trimmed all of the offshoots off.
+What I can tell you is that we used a 5.0Ah battery to take down several main oak branches in the 12-inch range.
+Once on the ground, we cut the bigger parts into ~18-inch sections and trimmed all of the offshoots.
 In terms of working time, we cut for about an hour and a half.

 The 2.5Ah battery that comes in the kit is fine for light trimming, but I highly suggest moving up to the 5.0Ah for taking medium to large branches (or felling altogether).